 The first Harry Potter film was directed by the American filmmaker Chris Columbus, whose previous credits included Home Alone and Mrs. Doubtfire.
 Prior to being selected to play Harry, Daniel Radcliffe, who was born July 23, 1989, in London, had appeared in a BBC production of David Copperfield as well as the 2001 film The Tailor of Panama, which starred Pierce Brosnan.
 British actors Rupert Grint and Emma Watson were chosen for the roles of Harry’s friends Ron and Hermione.
 A roster of celebrated actors took supporting roles in the film and its various sequels, including Ralph Fiennes, Maggie Smith, Alan Rickman, Emma Thompson, Richard Harris and Gary Oldman.

 Columbus also directed the second Potter film, Harry Potter and the Chamber of Secrets, which was released in 2002.
 The Mexican director Alfonso Cuaron helmed the third film, Harry Potter and the Prisoner of Azkaban, which arrived in theaters in 2004.
 The fourth film, Harry Potter and the Goblet of Fire, was directed by Mike Newell and debuted in 2005, while 2007 saw the release of the fifth film, Harry Potter and the Order of the Phoenix, helmed by David Yates.
-The sixth Harry Potter film, Harry Potter and the Half-Blood Prince, also directed by Yates, is scheduled to open in 2009.
-The seventh and final (according to Rowling’s predetermined plan) novel, Harry Potter and the Deathly Hallows, debuted in U.S. bookstores on July 21, 2007.
-Like all the previous Potter books, it is slated to become a movie, to be released in two parts in 2010 and 2011.
-To date, the Harry Potter films are the most financially successful series in history, having surpassed both the Star Wars and James Bond franchises.
+The sixth Harry Potter film, Harry Potter and the Half-Blood Prince, also directed by Yates, opened in 2009.
+The seventh and final novel, Harry Potter and the Deathly Hallows, debuted in U.S. bookstores in July 21, 2007.
+It became two movies, released in two parts in 2010 and 2011.